lukaszmadrzynski/Website-Update/content/pages/ecotours/shangri-la.md

       - type: FeaturedItem
         title: ''
         subtitle: ''
-        text: >+
+        text: >
-          Gain a comprehensive introduction to the **endangered and captivating Yunnan snub-nosed
+          Experience the magic of observing Yunnan Snub-nosed **Monkeys in their pristine natural

-          monkey** at a dedicated exhibition.
-Learn about their unique physical
+          mountain habitat**.
+Witness their daily life unfold, learn about their complex

-          characteristics, their fascinating social behaviors, and the critical
+          social dynamics, and gain insights into the dedicated work of the conservation

-          importance of conservation initiatives to safeguard this iconic primate.
+          rangers who protect these incredible primates.
         image:
           type: ImageBlock
-          url: /images/LJ-icon6.jpg
+          url: /images/LJ-icon7.jpg
           altText: Placeholder text
           elementId: ''
           styles: